 We spent the rest of that day exploring the shops, eating gelato and meals, and enjoying each other's company.
 Much-needed.

-But when the man finds an ax like this, he needs a picture.
+It's not often that Jim asks me to take his picture.
+But when the man finds an ax like this, he needs a picture. |

 The next day we, again, had an amazing breakfast before it was time to hit the road and head home.